-The electricians claim that they saw a rolled-up carpet levitate and then drop down.
-Now, if that did in fact happened… those ghost prisoners must be down there.
+The electricians claim that they saw a rolled-up carpet levitate and then dropdown.
+Now, if that did, happened… those ghost prisoners must be down there.

 3. The Spaniards Inn

-This quaint pub in Hamstead has made the list because it’s said there’s a body is buried in the pub garden… Ergh.
+This quaint pub in Hamstead has made a list because it’s said there’s a body is buried in the pub garden… Argh.

-The pair had fallen in love with the same woman so, as quite typical in that time, they fought in a duel.
-Juan had lost the fight and was killed by his opponent, who then chose to bury him in the garden.
+The pair had fallen in love with the same woman, so they fought in a duel as quite typical at that time.
+Juan had lost the fight and was killed by his opponent, who chose to bury him in the garden.
 The ghost of Juan still haunts the inn today.

 Then, in the 1700s, the infamous highwayman Dick Turpin was a local at the inn.
 If you’re unaware of who this is – he was a famous criminal who was eventually hung.

 The ghost of Dick Turpin is said to also haunt The Spaniards Inn along with one of his victims.